martinmoene/string-lite/README.md

 size: length of given string
 is_empty: true if string is empty
 contains: true if string contains substring
+contains_all_of: true if string contains all characters of set
+contains_any_of: true if string contains any character of set
+contains_none_of: true if string contains no character of set
 starts_with: true if string starts with substring
 ends_with: true if string ends with substring
 find_first: position of first substring in string